ONLINE HELP

 immutable: optional

 Indicates that all class members are immutable.
-In this case, the value of immutable members is defined either when the member is declared, or in the class constructor.
+In this case, the value of the immutable members is set when the member is declared or in the class constructor.

 Example